Delicious baby carrots are roasted to intensify their natural sweetness and topped with a vegan dairy-free pesto made

 I love carrots.
 Raw, roasted or steamed they are an amazing budget friendly vegetable that almost everyone always has in their fridge.

 My favorite way to eat carrots is raw, in salads, but roasted carrots are definitely a close second.
 Roasting them intensifies their delicious natural sweetness and adds a wonderful, lightly caramelized flavor.

 And you'll usually find them with their tops still attached, which is where this lovely carrot top pesto comes in.

 While myths abound that carrot tops are poisonous - they aren't.
 And what I love about this pesto is that something that so many of us simply trim off and throw in the rubbish, turns into something so delicious that you'll soon find yourself buying baby carrots simply for their delicious leafy tops!

 So tell me, do you eat carrot tops?
-What are your favourite ways to eat them?
+What are your favorite ways to eat them?
 Let me hear your ideas in the comments.

 Roasted Carrots with Carrot Top Pesto